bennettandrewm/Microsoft_Box_Office_Analysis/README.md

 *"The business of film is to make dreams into reality so audiences can escape for a few hours."*

-### Business Problem
+## Business Problem

-Microsoft sees all the big companies creating original video content and decided to create a new movie studio.
+Microsoft sees all the big companies creating original video content and wants to launch a movie studio.
 The problem?
 They've never done this before, and don't know the first thing.
 But that's never stopped anyone before.

 So how do we learn what movies to make today, that will perform in the future?
 Let's study the past.
 Specifically, the box office success of all the movies of the last 20 years.
-If we can glean insight into what goes into making successful movies, perhaps Microsoft can create the blockbusters that come out.
+If we can glean insight into what goes into making successful movies, perhaps Microsoft can reproduce blockbuster magic.

 So, we're going to access some publically available datasets and focus our analysis on three major variables in moving making.